YoshitakaMo/localcolabfold/README.md

 ### For Linux

 1. Make sure `curl`, `git`, and `wget` commands are already installed on your PC.
 If not present, you need install them at first.
 For Ubuntu, type `sudo apt -y install curl git wget`.
-2. Make sure your Cuda compiler driver is **11.8 or later** (If you don't have a GPU or don't plan to use a GPU, you can skip this step) :<pre>$ nvcc --version
+2. Make sure your Cuda compiler driver is **11.8 or later** (the latest version 12.4 is preferable).
+If you don't have a GPU or don't plan to use a GPU, you can skip this step :<pre>$ nvcc --version
 nvcc: NVIDIA (R) Cuda compiler driver
 Copyright (c) 2005-2022 NVIDIA Corporation
 Built on Wed_Sep_21_10:33:58_PDT_2022